lorkas/website/README.md

 The code for our website.
 Contact [Brent](https://github.com/zenbrent) for help understanding or updating it.
 I try writing good documentation, but I sometimes forget.
+Also, we have a [trello board](https://trello.com/b/khe3G44K/lorkas-website) with tasks that need to be completed.

 ## About
   This website is made using [Node.JS](http://nodejs.org), using a typical [Express](http://expressjs.com) REST setup.
 The database is